Xinglab/TEQUILA-seq/README.md

 Our script will generate a tsv file summarizing all transcript isoforms prioritized as being sample-specific at the specified FDR threshold.
 Each line of the tsv file has the following output fields:

-* **Field 1**: Gene ID corresponding to gene of a sample-specific isoform
+* **Field 1**: Gene ID corresponding to the gene of a sample-specific transcript isoform
-* **Field 2**: Transcript ID of the sample-specific isoform
+* **Field 2**: Transcript ID of the sample-specific transcript isoform
 * **Field 3**: Name of the corresponding sample
-* **Field 4**: Read counts assigned by ESPRESSO to sample-specific isoform in given sample
+* **Field 4**: Read counts assigned by ESPRESSO to the sample-specific transcript isoform in the given sample
-* **Field 5**: Global isoform proportion (sum of read counts of the isoform over all samples divided by the sum of read counts for all isoforms across all samples)
+* **Field 5**: Overall transcript isoform proportion
-* **Field 6**: Isoform proportion in the given sample
+* **Field 6**: Transcript isoform proportion in the given sample
-* **Field 7**: Raw p-value for sample-specificity
+* **Field 7**: Raw *p*-value for sample-specificity
-* **Field 8**: FDR-adjusted p-value for sample-specificity
+* **Field 8**: FDR-adjusted *p*-value for sample-specificity

+To identify tumor aberrant transcript isoforms, we took the set of sample-specific transcript isoforms reported by our script and first identified cell line-isoform pairs for which the transcript isoform showed significantly elevated usage in a given cell line.
+Specifically, these pairs are required to meet the following criteria:
+* The transcript isoform has an FDR-adjusted *p*-value $\lt$ 1% (post-hoc test) for both replicates of the given cell line
+* The transcript isoform proportions in both replicates are $\geq$ 10% higher than the overall transcript isoform proportion over all samples.

+Finally, tumor aberrant transcript isoforms are identified based on the following criteria:
+1. The transcript isoform shows significantly elevated usage in at least 1 but no more than 4 cell lines (i.e., $\leq$ 10% of our breast cancer cell line panel)
+2. The transcript isoform is not the canonical transcript isoform of the corresponding gene, as defined by the [Ensembl database (Release 100, April 2020)](http://apr2020.archive.ensembl.org/index.html).

-#### Characterization of alternative splicing events underlying discovered transcript isoforms
+#### Classification of alternative splicing events underlying discovered transcript isoforms

-We wrote a script, [FindAltTSEvents.py](./scripts/FindAltTSEvents.py), that can enumerate all transcript structure differences between any given pair of transcript isoforms.
-These differences in transcript structure can then be classified into the following seven simple categories:
+We wrote a script, [FindAltTSEvents.py](./scripts/FindAltTSEvents.py), that compares the structures of two transcript isoforms.
+Local differences in transcript structure are then classified into 7 basic alternative splicing categories:

 <img src="./files/AS_Patterns_Basic_2018_AJHG.jpg" width="800"/>

 * Exon skipping (SE)
-* Alternative 5'-splice site usage (A5SS)
+* Alternative 5'-splice site (A5SS)
-* Alternative 3'-splice site usage (A3SS)
+* Alternative 3'-splice site (A3SS)
 * Mutually exclusive exons (MXE)
 * Intron retention (RI)
-* Alternative first exon usage (AFE)
+* Alternative first exon (AFE)
-* Alternative last exon usage (ALE)
+* Alternative last exon (ALE)

-Any alternative transcript structure event that fails to fall into any of the seven categories listed above will, by default, be classified as complex (COMPLEX). **Note:** It is possible to have combinations of alternative transcript structure events for any given pair of transcript isoforms.
+Any local differences in transcript structure that could not be classified as one of the 7 basic alternative splicing categories were classified as "complex" (COMPLEX). **Note:** It is possible to have combinations of alternative splicing events for any given pair of transcript isoforms.

-Our script can be run as follows:
+Detailed usage information for our script is shown below:

 ```
 python FindAltTSEvents.py [-h] -i /path/to/input/GTF -o /path/to/output/file